spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/install-vertex.md

 ---
-title: Integrate Vertex
+title: Install Vertex
 description: Find out how you can integrate Vertex into your Spryker shop
 draft: true
 last_updated: Aug 3, 2023
 template: howto-guide-template
 ---

-## Step 1 - Integrate ACP connector module for tax calculation
+## Integrate ACP connector module for tax calculation

 To enable the Vertex integration, use the [spryker/tax-app](https://github.com/spryker/tax-app) ACP connector module.

-Follow these steps to integrate the connector module for the Vertex app.
+To integrate the connector module for the Vertex app, follow these steps:

 ### 1. Configure shared configs.